savicario/addis-ababa-hydroserver-training-2026/README.md

 ### What you will do

+### Exercise 3: Querying Data from HydroServer
-During the first exercise, you will use the data that you uploaded to HydroServer in the previous sessions.
+During the third exercise, you will use the data that you uploaded to HydroServer in the previous sessions.
 Using simple Python code and the **hydroserverpy** package, you will learn how to retrieve information from HydroServer and access your observations programmatically.

-During the second exercise, we will explore additional approaches for **automating data ingestion workflows** and keeping observations in HydroServer up to date.

-### Exercise 3: Querying Data from HydroServer

 In this exercise, you will use the **hydroserverpy** Python package to query the data you uploaded to HydroServer during the previous exercises.